ULL-EDYP-MUIIR-IC-2425/evocomp-theory/docs/ea-first.md

 1. If you have knowledge about Object-oriented Programming (OOP) implement the above algorithm as a Python class.
 2. With the current parent selection mechanism, could both parents be the same individual?
 If so, how could we modify `select_parents` to avoid that behaviour?
-At the same time, `select_parents` could crash if `total_fitness` becomes 0.
-How could you fix the above?
 3. Could you write a function to implement a parent selection mechanism based on a binary tournament?
 4. With the current crossover operator, what does happen if both parents are the same individual?